ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 - Browse to DynamoDB in the AWS web console.
 - Create a DynamoDb table called `Person` with partition key string `Id` and sort key string `Email`.
 Use the default table settings.
   ![Create a DynamoDB table](./assets/dynamodb.jpg)
-- Wait for AWS to create the table.
-- Add a row to the table:
-  - Click the table name.
-  - Click "Explore table items".
-  - Click "Create item".
-  - Enter "Id" `1` and "Email" `alice@example.com`.
+- Add a row to the table by clicking "Explore table items", and entering "Id" `1` and "Email" `alice@example.com`.
-  - Click "Create item".
     ![Add a row](./assets/addItem.jpg)

 ### Create a user